These Overnight Bulgur Breakfast Bowls with Pears and Blueberries are deliciously satisfying overnight "oats" served with peanut butter and fruit.

 Some of you probably think that sounds totally pathetic...
 But when you have a desk job and are sometimes in conference room meetings for hours at a time, it's actually really tough.
 My anxiety to get my hourly steps in is now through the roof.

 I've done one day where I've reached 250 steps for all 8 hours, but most days I've been falling short.
 Short of doing laps around the office or running in place in my office (my co-workers will think I've gone crazy), it's nearly impossible for me.
 I was in long meetings all morning today and then this afternoon, I realized that I sat at my desk for 2 hours completely in the zone and not taking a single step.
 Thanks to Fitbit, I actually feel guilty about having a super productive workday.

-I kept my toppings simple with pears, blueberries, sliced almonds, and Greek yogurt.
+I kept my toppings for these breakfast bowls simple with pears, blueberries, sliced almonds, and Greek yogurt.
 Cooking Light actually utilized a blended Greek yogurt and goat cheese, which sounded seriously delicious, but not something I really wanted first thing in the morning.

 - 1 cup uncooked bulgur

 - 1½ cups coconut almond milk (or milk of your choice)

 - 2 Tbsp creamy peanut butter (or nut butter of your choice)

 - ¾ cup blueberries

 - 2 Tbsp thinly sliced almonds

 - Combine uncooked bulgur and coconut almond milk in a medium-sized bowl.
 Cover and refrigerate overnight.